apereirafernandez/apereirafernandez/README.md

 Hi there!
 My name is Adrian, and I'm a sports, yoga, and technology enthusiast.
 Ever since I was young, I've been fascinated by computers and enjoy experimenting with different operating systems, programs, and tools.
 Currently, I specialize in developing web applications and sites using a variety of technologies, including React, Vue, and Node.js, among others.
 I also have experience with Docker, MongoDB, and Linux environments.
 On my GitHub profile, you can find some of my projects, ranging from small applications to larger, more complex e-commerce projects.
 I love sharing my knowledge and collaborating on interesting projects, so feel free to reach out if you have something in mind.
 I'm excited to connect with you!

+"Hey there!
+I'm Adrian, a sports, yoga, and tech aficionado.
+Ever since I was a kid, I've been hooked on computers, diving into various operating systems, programs, and tools like a kid in a candy store.
+These days, I specialize in crafting sleek web apps and sites using an arsenal of tech goodies, including React, Vue, and Node.js, to name a few.
+I'm also well-versed in Docker, Linux environments.
+Swing by my GitHub profile to explore a collection of my brainchildren, ranging from nifty little apps to elaborate e-commerce ventures.
+I'm all about sharing knowledge and teaming up on exciting projects, so don't hesitate to drop me a line if you have something cool brewing.
+Let's connect and make magic happen!"

 ### Connect with me:

 <!-- [<img align="left" alt="" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website] -->